nioe/triplog/README.md

 mvn clean package
 ```
 ### Frontend ###
 If you are working on the frontend only it might be useful to have live reload in place.
-Do do so simply run
+To do so simply run
 ```shell
 grunt live
 ```